alemart/surgescript/docs/tutorials/advanced_features.md

 }
 ```

-You may iterate through a collection using the following code:
+You may iterate over an iterable collection using the following code:

 ```
 it = collection.iterator();